Best Chicken Coop Cameras 2026: 5 Top Picks

 Best for: Keepers who want a set-it-and-forget-it camera with minimal maintenance.
 Great if you don't need color night vision and want the longest possible battery life.

-4. Ring Stick Up Cam Battery — Best Smart Home Integration
+4. Ring Outdoor Cam: Best Smart Home Integration

-If you already use Ring doorbells or other Ring cameras, adding a Stick Up Cam to your coop makes perfect sense.
+If you already use Ring doorbells or other Ring cameras, adding a Ring Outdoor Cam (the Stick Up Cam) to your coop makes perfect sense.
 Everything lives in one app, and you can monitor your entire property including the chicken coop from a single dashboard.

 What's great: